zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 ┗━━━━━━━━━━━━━━━━━━━━┷━━━━━━━━━━━━━━━━┛
 ```

-With that we are done configuring the Secrets Manager and Experiment Tracker securely.
+With that, we are done configuring the Secrets Manager and Experiment Tracker securely.

 Let's build on the code we used in the previous section.
-All we have to do is add few more lines where we want W&B to log the information.
+All we have to do is add a few more lines where we want W&B to log the information.

-The first change is in the imports which includes the `wandb` package now:
+The first change is in the imports which include the `wandb` package now:

 ```python
 import torch